-The interest rates used to determine Plan Liabilities for the 2020 and 2021 Plan Years were based on the full yield curve, as published by the US Department of Treasury, for the month preceding the month that includes the Valuation Date.
-(Note: The Company has until October 2023 to select definitively the actuarial and interest rate assumptions that it will use for determining liabilities for the 2022 Plan Year.)
+The interest rates used to determine Plan Liabilities for the 2022 and 2023 Plan Years were based on the full yield curve, as published by the US Department of Treasury, for the month preceding the month that includes the Valuation Date.
+(Note: The Company has until October 2025 to select definitively the actuarial and interest rate assumptions that it will use for determining liabilities for the 2024 Plan Year.)
+In the event of a plan termination, the PBGC's calculation of Plan Liabilities may be greater than that shown in line 3.
+(See "Summary of Rules Governing Termination of Single-Employer Plans," beginning at page 6.)